 Supposing current CU size is WxH in the middle square, the size of reference block pointed to by an original MV is of (w+7)x(H+7).
 After the original MV is refined, the corresponding reference block pointed to by the refined MV may be located somewhat different from that of the original MV.
-(Blue circle indicate the reference samples loaded from reference picture; white circle represents missing samples that have to be padded out from blue ones at boundaries.)
+(Blue circle indicates the reference samples loaded from reference picture; white circle represents missing samples that have to be padded out from blue ones at boundaries.)

 Technical Description